shri-110011/WebDev_Projects/git commands readMe.txt

 -------------------------------------------------------------------

-If I have 2 braches branch1 and branch2 and I merge brance2 on branch1.
+If I have 2 branches, branch1 and branch2 and I merge brance2 on branch1.
 I made the last commit on branch1 at 10:00am and on brach2 at 9:00am on the same day.
 Will the branch2  commit get added first then the branch1 commit during merging?

 When you merge branch2 into branch1, the order of the commits is determined by their parent-child relationships in the Git history, not by the timestamp of the commits.